 You are running a website and worried about the words like “duplicate content penalty” and “duplicate content myths.”
 Yes, Everyone is.
 Most people assume that if anything appears twice online, Google will penalize their website because of duplicate content myths.
-Somehow, they have never read Google guidelines on duplicate content.
+Somehow, they have never read Google guidelines on myths about duplicate content.

 Some of them shave their myths about duplicate content.
 To understand these myths you have to look a bit more at the realities of duplicate content myths in the world.